cetic/fadi/helm/jupyterhub/README.md

 Jupyter needs to launch itself containers:

-oc adm policy add-scc-to-user privileged "system:serviceaccount:bdf-helm:hub"
+oc adm policy add-scc-to-user privileged "system:serviceaccount:fadi-helm:hub"

 Not the best option, see: